How To Remove ALL Viruses from Your PC [2023 Updated]

 When the malware removal process is complete, it will display a screen that shows the status of the various programs that were removed.
 At this screen, you should click on the Next button and then if prompted you should click on the Reboot button.
 If HitmanPro does not prompt you to reboot, please just click on the Close button.

-STEP 8: Use AdwCleaner to remove adware and malicious browser policies
+STEP 6: Use AdwCleaner to remove Malicious Browser Policies and Adware

-In this final step, we will download and install AdwCleaner to remove the malicious browser policies that were set by browser hijackers on your computer and delete malicious browser extensions.
+In this next step, we will use AdwCleaner to remove malicious browser policies and unwanted browser extensions from your computer.

 AdwCleaner is a free popular on-demand scanner that can detect and remove malware that even the most well-known anti-virus and anti-malware applications fail to find.
 This on-demand scanner includes a lot of tools that can be used to fix the side effects of adware. browser hijackers and other malware.